 If you came here looking for ideas to help your child learn new things at home, you’re not alone.
-The COVID-19 school closures have caused millions of parents around the world to wonder what their children will do all day!
-Since the coronavirus and social distancing don’t appear to be subsiding any time soon, educational experts suggest parents look for long-term at-home learning activities for their little ones.
+Educational experts suggest parents look for long-term at-home learning activities for their little ones on a regular basis.

 Here are five engaging alternative options to make up for the learning gap and keep your children’s minds at work while social distancing.